top of page

 If your budget allows, I would prioritise a good lens over the latest camera body.

-For wildlife, a zoom lens in the 100–400mm range is a very good place to be.
+For wildlife photography, a zoom lens in the 100–400mm range is a very good place to be.
 The standard 70-300mm kit lens (which comes with your camera) is okay to begin with, but many people quickly find they want more reach and sharper images.

 Later, once you discover what you enjoy photographing most, you might add: